Carry and Kent State host No. 2 Houston - WTOP News

 Houston; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: Kent State faces the No. 2 Houston Cougars after Sincere Carry scored 25 points in Kent State’s 74-72 loss to the Charleston (SC) Cougars.
+BOTTOM LINE: Kent State visits the No. 2 Houston Cougars after Sincere Carry scored 25 points in Kent State’s 74-72 loss to the Charleston (SC) Cougars.

-The Cougars are 3-0 in home games.
-Houston is 5-0 in games decided by 10 points or more.
+The Cougars have gone 3-0 in home games.
+Houston ranks second in the AAC in rebounding averaging 37.0 rebounds.
+Jarace Walker leads the Cougars with 7.0 boards.

 The Golden Flashes are 1-1 on the road.
-Kent State ranks fifth in the MAC with 24.3 defensive rebounds per game led by Cli’Ron Hornbeak averaging 4.2.
+Kent State averages 81.0 points while outscoring opponents by 18.0 points per game.

-Carry is averaging 19.8 points, 5.8 assists and 2.2 steals for the Golden Flashes.
+Carry averages 2.2 made 3-pointers per game for the Golden Flashes, scoring 19.8 points while shooting 38.2% from beyond the arc.
 Miryne Thomas is averaging 12 points, 5.8 rebounds and 1.7 steals for Kent State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.